Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Added function to insert array of random issues
+- Adjusted onboarding 2 to preload data

 [comment]: <> (## &#40;  &#41; Creating and Styling the layouts)